Bangkok to Koh Tao – Bus, Train, Ferry & Flight Options

 There are a host of places to stay in Koh Tao – here’s our pick of the luxury places to stay in Koh Tao, mid-range places to stay in Koh Tao, and budget accommodation in Koh Tao.
 If you’re planning on taking a diving course in Koh Tao, then check with your dive operator as they often include accommodation as part of the cost.

-Jamahkiri Spa & Resort (SHA Plus+), Koh Tao, Thailand: The Jamahkiri Spa & Resort (SHA Plus+) is a top resort in Thian Og Bay, on Koh Tao.
+Jamahkiri Dive Resort & Spa (SHA Plus+), Koh Tao, Thailand: The Jamahkiri Spa & Resort (SHA Plus+) is a top resort in Thian Og Bay, on Koh Tao.
 All of the rooms offered in this luxury Koh Tao resort have complimentary WiFi.
 There is also air conditioning in all public areas of the resort.
 You can enjoy the garden, take breakfast on the balcony of your room or eat at the bar or restaurant of this wonderful Koh Tao resort.
 The poolside view of this resort is fantastic, and this is a fabulous place to stay in Koh Tao.
 Check prices of Jamahkiri Spa & Resort here.

 Natural Boutique Cottage, Koh Tao, Thailand: The Natural Boutique Cottage is a mid-range hotel in Koh Tao.
 All of the rooms in this mid-range hotel on Koh Tao offer internet access and air conditioning, as well as complimentary drinking water.
 Rooms at this great value Koh Tao accommodation also include a refrigerator and blackout curtains for a great night’s sleep.
 There are also flat-screen TVs and free toiletries at this Koh Tao hotel.
 Check availability here.

-Sairee Cottage Resort (SHA Plus+), Koh Tao, Thailand: The Sairee Cottage Resort (SHA Plus+) is a fabulous budget resort in the Thian Og Bay part of Koh Tao.
+Sairee Resort (SHA Plus+), Koh Tao, Thailand: The Sairee Cottage Resort (SHA Plus+) is a fabulous budget resort in the Thian Og Bay part of Koh Tao.
 All of the rooms offered at the Sairee Cottage Resort (SHA Plus+) in Koh Tao have complimentary internet access.
 There is a restaurant and a poolside bar as well as a coffee shop, and there’s also a swimming pool here too.

 Popular Routes in Thailand